ST PETER’S CE PRIMARY SCHOOL

-At St Peter’s children access the Oxford Reading Tree reading scheme, which is subsidised (and carefully matched) with another scheme.
+At St Peter’s children access the Sounds-Write Reading Scheme from Reception - Year 1, and then access the Oxford Reading Tree reading scheme.
 This runs from Stage 1 through to Stage 20.
 The children read a variety of books in each stage including traditional tales, nonfiction, plays and poetry.

 Research shows that when phonics is taught in a structured way, starting with the easiest sounds and progressing through to the most complex, it is the most effective way of teaching young children to read.
 Children are taught how to: recognise the sounds that each individual letter makes, identify the sounds that different combinations of letters make - such as ‘sh’ or ‘oo’- and blend these sounds together from left to right to make a word.
 Children can then use this knowledge to ‘de-code’ new words that they hear or see.
 This is the first important step in learning to read.

-At St Peter's, we use Sounds Write as a scheme to support learning across the school.
+At St Peter's, we use Bug Club as a scheme to support learning across the school.

 SPaG is an abbreviation for spelling, punctuation and grammar.